 What is Marketing?
 What is Technology?

-Although The MarTech Blog is filled with fantastic ideas for improving your online marketing and amazing products for increasing conversion, there’s not been too much discussion about what the words “marketing” and “technology” actually mean.
+Although Martech Zone is filled with fantastic ideas for improving your online marketing and amazing products for increasing conversion, there’s not been too much discussion about what the words “marketing” and “technology” actually mean.
 Writing your own definition is a great way to think more clearly.
 Here’s what I think about these words:

 - Marketing – The provision of relevant information about your products, services and brand to an audience of potential customers and advocates.